livechat/livechat-public-docs/site/content/new-js-api/callbacks.md

       // customer is currently chatting
       break
     case 'invited':
-      // customer received an invitation but not strated the chat break
+      // customer received an invitation but didn't start the chat break
     case 'browsing':
-      // customer is in idle state, not queued, not chatting and not received an invitation break
+      // customer is in idle state, not queued, not chatting, and didn't receive an invitation break
   }
 }